andrewmcdan/MJ-image-favorites-downloader/README.md

 ```

 As you can see above, this will set the server port, the logging level (0-6), enabled DB update, and enabled download verification on startup.
 "OMP_NUM_THREADS" sets the max number of threads for AI upscaling.

+## The Home Page
+When you point your browser at http://{ip-of-your-server}:3000 you'll be greeted with the somewhat simplistic interface to control the server.

 ## Issues and PR's